Uno-Takashi/checkmake-action/README.md

 |-----------------|----------------------------------------------------------------------------------|
 | `cli_output_file` | The path to the file where the output result of cli is saved when checkmake is run. |

+### See outputs

+If the outputs is referenced in a later Action, it will look like this

 ```yaml
       - uses: Uno-Takashi/checkmake-action@main
         id: checkmake